romland/xorzee/README.md

 		Received conflicting record [Vidensi\032Jr\.._MintyMint._tcp.local      IN      SRV 0 0 8080 p19dev05.local ; ttl=120] with local record to be.
 Withdrawing.
 - Bonjour: cameras should hand out the 'motionStream' port, not the www port (from motionStream we can get to all other ports)
 - make 'Player' component's connection points configurable externally (ground work for multiple servers in one client)
+- on 'secondary' servers, we do not connect to video stream...
+- output 'server name' on all log statements in Player
+- making 'ignore area' does not work correctly with multiple clients